Welfare and immigration - Fellowships

 Your fellowship award package includes reimbursement of your UK visa application fee.
 This will be paid to you on arrival to the UK and will be the advertised fee as listed on the UK Visa and Immigration website at the time of the issuance of visa guidance.

-Please note that: access to healthcare services will be dependent on the type of visa you have.
-Therefore, it is strongly recommended that you purchase comprehensive travel insurance that includes medical treatment.
+Please note that access to healthcare services will be dependent on the type of visa you have.
+Please see our information on accessing health care in the UK here.
+We strongly recommend that you purchase comprehensive travel insurance that includes medical treatment.

 When preparing to make your visa application, please ensure you follow the tailored advice given to you and additionally that you: